Elliot Yeo

 Elliot Yeo (born 1 October 1993) is a professional Australian rules footballer playing for the West Coast Eagles in the Australian Football League (AFL).
 He previously played for the Brisbane Lions between 2012 and 2013.
-Yeo won a premiership with West Coast in 2018, and is a dual John Worsfold Medallist and dual All-Australian.
+Yeo won a premiership with West Coast in 2018, and is a dual All-Australian, dual John Worsfold Medallist and dual Glendinning–Allan Medallist.

 Early life

 Yeo was born in Perth to Craig and Wendy Yeo, and attended high school at Aquinas College.
 He has an older brother, Corey, who currently plays for Perth in the West Australian Football League (WAFL).
 The family surname is Cornish and is pronounced "YO".
 Beginning his career at the Booragoon Junior Football Club, Yeo represented Western Australia at the 2011 AFL Under 18 Championships (where his teammates included Jaeger O'Meara and Stephen Coniglio), and also played 14 games at colts level for East Fremantle in the WAFL.